 The day offers applicants the opportunity to visit campus and meet with current students, financial aid faculty members, and other key players who can serve as resources.
 On interview day, we see to it that all of our prospective students’ questions are answered.
 But we ask our own questions, too.
 Each applicant participates in an hour-long interview with a core faculty member from the program to which he or she is applying.

 Sound intimidating?
 It shouldn’t.
 As applicants learn, Adler University is a unique graduate school focused on preparing students to become socially responsible practitioners, engage communities and advance social justice.
 We are looking for future change agents; those interested in Alfred Adler’s revolutionary community psychology approach to creating a more just society.
 Our process is thoughtful because we want our students to be a perfect fit just like they want to find their ideal graduate school match.

 All that said, how do you prepare?
-We sat down with Domini Velissaris, senior admissions counselor in Chicago, who offered the below tips to get ready for a successful interview day.
+We’d like to offer 5 tips to getting ready for a successful interview day.